 The only way to force elephants to give rides or perform tricks is through violence and domination.
-So it’s no surprise when they snap and strike back.
-Countless humans and other animals have sustained injuries and even been killed because of these cruel tourist attractions.
-Take a look at some of the most recent and shocking incidents, and learn how you can help stop the madness.
+So it should be no surprise when they snap and strike back.
+Countless humans and other animals have sustained injuries and even been killed because of what cruel tourist attractions compel them to do.
+Take a look at some of the most recent and shocking incidents and learn how you can help end the abuse.

 Update (December 15, 2022): On October 24 in Jaipur, India, an elephant named Gouri attacked Roop Narayan Koolwal, a local shopkeeper, leaving him with severe injuries, including fractured ribs.
 Gouri grabbed the man with her trunk and threw him on the road as people tried to rescue him.